When it comes to choosing the best trolling motor battery there are three basic types:

 - Lightweight – 23lbs, less than half the weight of AGM equivalents

-- The lithium battery’s unique built-in, and excessive low self-discharge rate ensuring up to 1 year maintenance-free storage
+- The lithium battery’s unique built-in, and excessively low self-discharge rate ensure up to 1 year of maintenance-free storage

 The Renogy Smart Lithium Iron Phosphate Battery is lightweight and durable and has an integrated smart battery management system to prevent damage and manage the charging/discharging process.

-- Customer service not highly rated, warranty less comprehensive than others
+Customer service is not highly rated, warranty less comprehensive than others

 Dakota Lithium is a specialist manufacturer of Lithium Iron Phosphate batteries for trolling motors and other marine/fishing applications.